• Home

 • Sea grass (Posidonia oceanica)

 The requirements for this project represented a total of 150 fish tanks.
-Here are the specifications below, depending on the area:

 • Greenhouse IMTA aquaculture laboratory: 11 tanks up to 1800 L, such as fibreglass circular tanks, semi-square tanks, raceway tanks, and cone bottom tanks inside a high-ceiling space with 80% glazing on the walls and roof.